What is Remortgaging?

 An online remortgage calculator can tell you roughly what you can expect to release from your home based on these factors.

-- Repay short-term debts
+- Repaying short-term debts

-- Fund renovations
+- Funding renovations

-- Pay off unsecured debts
+- Paying off unsecured debts

-- Put money into a business
+- Putting money into a business

-Difference between releasing equity and equity release
+What’s the difference between releasing equity and equity release?

 It’s important to know the difference between releasing equity and an equity release.
 An equity release allows homeowners aged 55+ to release the money currently tied up in their home as a tax-free lump sum, in exchange for part of the value.
 This amount is borrowed and paid back when the last homeowner either dies or moves into permanent, long-term care.